fmtlib/fmt/doc/index.rst

 ``"forty-two"`` is a string while the format code ``d`` only applies to integers.

-Where possible, errors are catched at compile time.
+Where possible, errors are caught at compile time.
 For example, the code

 .. code:: c++